 FIN Framework in its standard form, running on an embedded PC only supports IP connectivity, so yes IP capable field controllers and/or I/O modules can be directly connected to FIN via one of the supported open protocols such as BACnet IP or Modbus IP.
 OEMs who port FIN to their own controller platforms generally offer these with direct I/O and the ability to connect serial bus I/O to those controllers.

 In North America, FIN Framework is available from a number of distributors under the "FIN Stack" brand.
 The list of distributors can be found on our Distributor Partners page.
 Furthermore, FIN Framework is available through OEM partners both in North America and worldwide.
 Some of these are listed on our OEM Partners page, others have chosen to use FIN without acknowledging that that is what their product or system is based on.
 There are various new large OEMs who have a FIN based product on their current road-map, so the list of OEMs will grow dramatically over the next few years.

 FIN originally stood for "Fluid INtegration" since the focus of the business has always been on improving workflows and engineering efficiency.
 Now we just call it FIN!

 FIN Framework is licensed according to the number of data points that are being monitored, managed and/or controlled.
-The J2 Innovations price list includes points bundles form 100 points up to 100,000 points which can be bought in any combination.
-In custom OEM applications, alternative pricing models can be considered; these are agreed on a case by case basis as the wide range of applications FIN can be used in often have very different requirements form the BAS market.
+The J2 Innovations price list includes points bundles from 100 points up to 100,000 points which can be bought in any combination.
+In custom OEM applications, alternative pricing models can be considered; these are agreed on a case-by-case basis as the wide range of applications FIN can be used in often have very different requirements from the BAS market.